Custom Parametric Models

 # <same as before>

-The constraints will always be enforced (even for unconstrained optimizers!), and ParamRF will also automatically intersect them with any new constraints provided by the caller.
+Note that constraints will also always be enforced (even for unconstrained optimizers!), and will also automatically be intersected with any new constraints provided by the caller.

 Evaluating the S-parameters